 Both the self-signed certificate request and the CSR request limit the hash algorithm choices depending on the EC key size.

-The default key size is 384 and default hashing algorithm is SHA384, which can be changed using drop down.
-The options available are based on the chosen Key size.
+The default key size is 384 and default hashing algorithm is SHA384, which can be changed.
+The options available are based on the chosen key size.

 set cert regen [unit] – regenerates self-signed certificate